Magzzie/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
-We are analyzing Amazon reviews of electronic products written by members of the paid Amazon Vine program and independent customers using AWS RDS and PySpark.
+In this project, we use AWS RDS, PySpark, and SQL to analyze Amazon reviews of electronic products written by independent customers and members of the paid Amazon Vine program.

 ## Project Overview
 BigMarket is a startup company that helps businesses optimize their marketing efforts based on advanced market analysis. <br>

 One of the BigMarket clients, $ellBy company, has requested some market analytics to support the release of a large catalog of products on a leading retail website. <br>